Progressive multi-fidelity learning with neural networks for physical system predictions: Method

-This loss function is defined as the mean squared error (MSE) between the predicted output at level $l$ and the high-fidelity data, augmented with an additional regularization term denoted as $\lambda_\text{reg}$, intended to mitigate overfitting phenomena.
-Specifically, $L_2$ regularization is employed, i.e., the regularization term can be expressed as
+where $\hat{\mathbf{y}}^{(l)}_n = \hat{\mathbf{y}}^{(l)}_n \left( \{\mathbf{x}_n^{(j)}\}_{j\leq l}\,;\{{\W}_\encoder{j}, {\W}_ \decoder{j}\}_{j\leq l} \right)$, and $n=1,\dots,N$ are the training data samples. \\ {This loss function is defined as the mean squared error (MSE) between the predicted output at level $l$ and the high-fidelity data, augmented with an additional regularization term $\lambda_\text{reg}$ to mitigate overfitting, which is particularly important given the limited amount of high-fidelity training data.
+In this work, $L_2$ regularization is employed (rather than alternatives such as $L_1$ or dropout), as it provides a smooth penalty on the network weights and is well suited for regression tasks involving real-valued quantities.
+In particular, the regularization term is defined as

-The different levels are trained sequentially, following the hierarchy order.
+} The different levels are trained sequentially, following the hierarchy order.
 In particular, at the $l$-th level, the optimization process described in equation \eqref{eq: loss} determines only the current encoder and decoder networks, while the network weights $\{\W_\Phi^{(j)}, \W_\Psi^{(j)}\}_{j<l}$ remain fixed.
 This practice ensures that at each new level, the structure at lower levels remains unaltered during the optimization process, thus preventing the occurrence of catastrophic forgetting, which could otherwise degrade the model’s performance at previous hierarchical levels.

 The preceding levels convey information to the subsequent ones through both the concatenation of latent variables and the additive feedback from the previous output.
-Consequently, each new level configures itself as a correction to be applied to the previous level, which, in contrast, remains unchanged.
+Consequently, each new level configures itself as a correction to be applied to the previous level, which, in contrast, remains unchanged. {This additive formulation, together with freezing all previously trained components, enforces a one-directional flow of information, preserving earlier representations while higher-fidelity data contribute only via a learnable correction.} {In this sense, latent concatenation implements early fusion by integrating multi-fidelity inputs into a shared latent space, whereas additive corrections act as late fusion, progressively refining the output.
+This combination is expected to provide the benefits of both fusion strategies in the data integration process.}

 To ensure robustness and reliability of the predictions, the proposed method is equipped with uncertainty quantification.
 In this work, uncertainty in the model predictions is estimated using an ensemble-based technique \cite{dietterich2000ensemble}, where the network is retrained multiple times with randomly initialized weights, and the statistical moments of the resulting ensemble of predictions are computed.
 As a potential future development, the decoder could be replaced by neural network architectures that inherently provide uncertainty estimates in a more computationally efficient manner, such as Bayesian NNs \cite{mackay1995probable}, Deep Kernel Learning methods \cite{wilson2016deep}, or Conditional Neural Processes \cite{garnelo2018conditional}.